gonuco/aion.erc.contract/audit/code-review-token/Controller.md

     /**
-     * @dev        Enables burning on the token contract */ function enableBurning() onlyOwner {
+     * @dev        Enables burning on the token contract */
+    // BK Ok - Only owner can execute function enableBurning() onlyOwner {
+        // BK Ok
         token.enableBurning();
     }

     /**
-     * @dev        Disables burning on the token contract */ function disableBurning() onlyOwner {
+     * @dev        Disables burning on the token contract */
+    // BK Ok - Only token can execute function disableBurning() onlyOwner {
+        // BK Ok
         token.disableBurning();
     }